gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 I find Equinix a better bang for the buck.

 The purpose of this article to explain how to set up a pair of c3.small.x86 servers for reinvent development and testing.
-In particular, this procedure make one of the available Mellanox NICs available for DPDK use.
+In particular, this procedure makes one of the available Mellanox NICs available for DPDK use.

 # Expected Outcome